In this article, we will be sharing the answer to the question ” Will Rhinoplasty help patients with Allergic Rhinitis?

-Rhinoplasty surgery is a simple and functional surgery in terms of allergic rhinitis.
+Rhinoplasty surgery is a simple and functional surgery in terms for allergic rhinitis.
 With this surgery, the surface that faces the allergen in the epithelial tissue of the upper respiratory tract decreases.
-This provides physical benefit and reduces sensitivity.
-Allergens stick to the area less and the person can improve the quality of life.
+This provides physical benefits and reduces sensitivity.
+Allergens stick to the area less and the person can improve their quality of life.
 Rhinoplasty surgery can be performed to reduce the complaints and usage of the medications.

 Assoc.
 Prof. Dr. Suleyman TAS performs septorhinoplasty surgeries by the Closed Atraumatic Technique for patients with allergic rhinitis and relieved numerous patients so far.
-Throughout our article, we have shared with you the factors that cause allergic rhinitis, the treatment methods of allergic rhinitis, rhinoplasty in the treatment of allergic rhinitis and many other details.
-For detailed information on this topic, you can browse our rhinoplasty page or contact us on +90 543 456 36 93.
+Throughout our article, we have shared with you the factors that cause allergic rhinitis, the treatment methods for allergic rhinitis, rhinoplasty in the treatment of allergic rhinitis, and many other details.
+For detailed information on this topic, you can browse our rhinoplasty page or contact us via Whatsapp

 Quite useful topic thank you doctor.
 Does it mean I will need to keep treating my allergic issues after rhinoplasty surgery as well?